emenel/isolation_score/README.md

 2. Number each room (don't forget utility rooms, bathrooms, closets, etc)

 3. Following your numbered sequence, visit each room (one at a time) and do the following:
-    - Record 20-30 seconds of room tone
+    - Start recording
-    - Say the number of the room aloud
+    - When you are bored (or remember)say the number of the room aloud
-    - Record 20-30 seconds more of room tone
+    - Record a little more
     - Stop recording, move to the next room

 4. Splice together the recordings, in order of the initial sequence